raspberrypilearning/documenting-your-code/en/step_10.md

 ## Creating pages

-As well as having pages that describe your code, you can include your own pages on the project website.
+In addition to pages that describe your code, you can include pages with other content on your project website.

-All pages need to be formatted using the ReST markup language.
-This [primer page](http://www.sphinx-doc.org/en/stable/rest.html) will show you how to use the most common ReST syntax elements.
+All the pages you want to add need to be formatted using the ReST markup language.
+[This primer](http://www.sphinx-doc.org/en/stable/rest.html) will show you how to use the most common ReST syntax elements.

 To get started, let's create an About page that will display some details about the project and where to find more information.

 --- task ---

-Create a new file called `about.rst`.
++ Create a new file called `about.rst`.

 --- /task ---

 --- task ---

-Add a title to the page:
++ Add a title to the page:

 ```
 About this project